redtexts/texts/gorter_1920_open_letter_to_lenin.md

 For the Russian masses, the proletarians, knew for certain, and already saw during the war, and in part before their very eyes, that the peasants would soon be on their side.
 The German proletarians, to take them first, know that they will be opposed by German Capitalism in its entirety, with all its classes.

-It is true that already before the war the German proletarians numbered from nineteen to twenty million actual workers, of a population of seventy million, but they stood alone against all the other classes.
+It is true that already before the war the German proletarians numbered from nineteen to twenty million actual workers, of a population of seventy million, but they stood alone against all the other classes^[Of course I had to take the pre-war figures, and have made the increase in prole­tarians after the last census (of 1909) proportionate to that before.].
 They are opposed by a Capitalism that is immeasurably stronger than that of Russia -- and they are UNARMED.
 The Russians were armed.

 From every German proletarian therefore, from every individual, the revolution demands a far greater courage and spirit of sacrifice than was necessary in Russia.